Believe it or not, there’s no recipe today…

 - Bob Kramer: Kramer Knives

 There’s a lot of good information here.
 Bob Kramer is not just the master, he’s also a highly skilled instructor.
-His steps on how to tell if your knife needs sharpening, and how to sharpen, are perfect for anyone at any level of understanding.
+His steps on how to tell if your knife needs sharpening, how to choose the right knife sharpener for you and how to sharpen, are perfect for anyone at any level of understanding.
 He really knows what he’s doing, and is able to break it down effectively for any reader.

 How I do it: